 - Admissions assessment

-- Two interviews.
-The first will be a more general interview focusing on candidates' interest and wider exploration of Architecture; the second will be subject-related, including discussion of the portfolio and analysis of some architectural images.
+- One interview.
+This will be subject-related, including discussion of the portfolio and analysis of some architectural images.

 - We will ask you to bring along your portfolio of creative work (e.g. drawings, paintings, sculpture, photos) to interview.